-4. Theories of the underlying cause of SLI
+Theories of the underlying cause of SLI

 Several theories have been proposed to account for SLI in hearing children, but there is little consensus as to which provides the best empirical coverage.
 The existence of SLI in signed languages could potentially shed light on this debate.
 Theories of SLI can be roughly divided into those that propose an underlying sensory processing deficit (e.g. Tallal, 2003) and those that propose a cognitive deficit.
-Those that argue for a deficit in cognition differ over whether the deficit is domain-general, i.e. in the speed of general cognitive processing (e.g. Kail, 1994), or domain-specific, either in the working memory systems that directly support language acquisition (e.g. Gathercole & Baddeley, 1990) or within the linguistic system itself (e.g. van der Lely, 2005).
+Those that argue for a deficit in cognition differ over whether the deficit is domain-general, i.e. in the speed of general cognitive processing (e.g. Kail, 1994), or domain specific, either in the working memory systems that directly support language acquisition (e.g. Gathercole & Baddeley, 1990) or within the linguistic system itself (e.g. van der Lely, 2005).

-The oldest theory of SLI is the Rapid Auditory Processing Deficit Hypothesis (Tallal & Piercy, 1973; Tallal, 2003).
+The oldest theory of SLI is the rapid auditory processing deficit hypothesis (Tallal, 2003; Tallal & Piercy, 1973).
 This hypothesis claims that the language deficit in SLI stems from difficulties in processing the rapid temporal changes that characterize speech.
 This deficit impacts most severely on the processing of acoustically non-salient material, such as inflections and function words, which in spoken English are often short in duration and unstressed.
 However, even though group effects are reported for many studies of auditory perception, generally only a minority of children in the SLI group contribute to those effects (see discussion in Rosen, 2003).
-As it stands, the Rapid Auditory Processing Deficit hypothesis is a speech-based hypothesis and does not predict the existence of SLI in children exposed to sign languages.
+As it stands, the rapid auditory processing deficit hypothesis is a speech-based hypothesis and does not predict the existence of SLI in children exposed to sign languages.

-The Generalised Slow Processing hypothesis argues that children with SLI are slower to process information than are typically developing children across all cognitive domains, not just language (Kail, 1994).
+The generalized slow processing hypothesis argues that children with SLI are slower to process information than are typically developing children across all cognitive domains, not just language (Kail, 1994).
 This theory is not specific to the modality of speech, but could be adapted to account for SLI in sign languages too.

 Two theories of SLI that have received increasing attention in recent years are domain-specific rather than general in nature.
-The Limited Phonological Working Memory hypothesis (Gathercole & Baddeley, 1990) was proposed in order to account for robust findings that children with SLI have great difficulty in repeating nonwords, particularly those longer than 4 syllables.
-The hypothesis claims that children with SLI have reduced working memory capacity, and are prevented from storing a large amount of phonological information during novel word-learning.
+The limited phonological working memory hypothesis (Gathercole & Baddeley, 1990) was proposed in order to account for robust findings that children with SLI have great difficulty in repeating non-words, particularly those of four syllables or longer.
+The hypothesis claims that children with SLI have reduced working memory capacity, and are prevented from storing a large amount of phonological information during novel word learning.
 This in turn leads to difficulty in forming robust representations in the lexicon and so affects the understanding of language.
 Limited phonological working memory also impedes the processing of novel and complex syntactic structures.
-The current form of this hypothesis is not limited to spoken languages, because sign languages also have phonological structure: every sign can be broken down into a set of phonological parameters (handshape, movement and location) that are meaningless in isolation.
+The current form of this hypothesis is not limited to spoken languages, because sign languages also have phonological structure: every sign can be broken down into a set of phonological parameters (handshape, movement, and location) that are meaningless in isolation.
 Signers store the phonological properties of signs and access these properties during lexical retrieval and production.
-Consequently sign language processing recruits phonological working memory (Emmorey, 2002).
+Consequently, sign language processing recruits phonological working memory (Emmorey, 2002).

-Sign languages offer an exciting possible extension to the Limited Phonological Working Memory hypothesis because they make use of visuo-spatial working memory for phonological purposes that spoken languages, by their very nature, do not.
-Some studies have shown that hearing children with SLI learning a spoken language have an impairment in visuo-spatial working memory (e.g. Bavin, Wilson, Maruff & Sleeman, 2005), but it is not clear whether or how this affects their language development.
+Sign languages offer an exciting possible extension to the limited phonological working memory hypothesis because they make use of visuospatial working memory for phonological purposes that spoken languages, by their very nature, do not.
+Some studies have shown that hearing children with SLI learning a spoken language have an impairment in visuospatial working memory (e.g. Bavin, Wilson, Maruff, & Sleeman, 2005), but it is not clear whether or how this affects their language development.